valerieniloinsigh31/FitForWork_v1/README.md

 <i>First Time Visitor Goals</i>
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

 Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Briefcase and Barbell image with Text and a "Fit4Werk" Call to action button.
+Underneath there is a logo image with Text and a "" Call to action button.

 The main points are made immediately with the work/fitness image